thomasWeise/moptipy/README.md

    - `gmean1`: the geometric mean of the best objective values reached divided by the lower bound (or goal objective value) over all runs
    - `worst1`: the maximum of the best objective values reached divided by the lower bound (or goal objective value) over all runs
    - `sd1`: the standard deviation of the best objective values reached divided by the lower bound (or goal objective value) over all runs
-   - `gmean(FE/ms)`: the geometric mean of objective function evaluations performed per millisecond, over all runs
+   - `mean(fes)`: the arithmetic mean of the index of the last objective function evaluation (FE) which resulted in an improvement, over all runs
    - `mean(t)`: the arithmetic mean of the time in milliseconds when the last improving move of a run was applied, over all runs

 For each column of each group (instances in part 1, the complete part 2), the best values are marked in **bold face**.